 Vaccines based on messenger RNA (mRNA) are an intermediary between DNA and protein. mRNA vaccines teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.
 Recent advances have largely overcome issues with the instability of mRNA and the difficulty of delivering it into cells, and mRNA vaccines have demonstrated good efficacy against COVID-19.

 On May 10, 2021, the FDA issued an EUA for the Pfizer-BioNTech COVID-19 vaccine for use in adolescents ages 12-15 years.
-On May 14, CDC’s Advisory Committee on Immunization Practices issued an interim recommendation in support of this EUA.
-The Pfizer vaccine has been found to be safe and effective in adolescents between the ages of 12-15 years in clinical trials.
-Side effects were generally consistent with those experienced by people ages 16-25 years.
+It has been found to be safe and effective in adolescents with side effects were generally consistent with those experienced by young adults.
 Side effects are typically normal signs that the body is building protection against the virus that causes COVID-19 (CDC, 2021, May 14).

-An EUA of the Janssen COVID-19 vaccine was granted February 27, 2021.
+An EUA of the Janssen (Johnson & Johnson) COVID-19 vaccine was granted February 27, 2021.
 The Janssen vaccine is a recombinant vector vaccine that uses a human adenovirus to express the spike protein found on the surface of the SARS-CoV-2 virus.
-The adenovirus vector used in the Janssen COVID-19 vaccine has been modified so it no longer can replicate in humans and cause illness.
-Use was paused during April 12–23, 2021, after detection of six cases of cerebral venous sinus thrombosis.
-On April 23, 2021, the FDA amended the EUA to include information about a very rare and serious type of blood clot in people who receive the vaccine.
-The amended EUA allows the Janssen COVID-19 Vaccine to be distributed in the U.S. for use in individuals 18 years of age and older.
+The adenovirus vector has been modified so it cannot replicate in humans and cause illness.
+Use was paused in mid-April, 2021, after detection of six cases of cerebral venous sinus thrombosis.
+Shortly thereafter, the FDA amended the EUA to include information about this very rare and serious type of blood clot in people who receive the vaccine.
+The amended EUA allows the Janssen COVID-19 vaccine to be distributed in the U.S. for use in individuals 18 years of age and older.

-In clinical trials, the single-dose vaccine proved 77% effective in preventing severe/critical COVID-19 occurring at least 14 days after vaccination and 85% effective in preventing severe/critical COVID-19 occurring at least 28 days after vaccination.
-The vaccine was approximately 67% effective in preventing moderate-to-severe/critical COVID-19 disease occurring at least 14 days after vaccination and 66% effective in preventing moderate-to-severe/critical COVID-19 disease occurring at least 28 days after vaccination.
-Importantly, the vaccine was 100% effective in protecting against death from the disease everywhere it was tested.
+The single-dose Janssen vaccine is 77% effective in preventing severe/critical COVID-19 occurring at least 14 days after vaccination and 85% effective in preventing severe/critical COVID-19 occurring at least 28 days after vaccination.
+The vaccine is approximately 67% effective in preventing moderate-to-severe/critical disease occurring at least 14 days after vaccination and 66% effective in preventing moderate-to-severe/critical disease occurring at least 28 days after vaccination.
+Importantly, the vaccine has been shown to be 100% effective in protecting against death from the disease everywhere it has been tested.
 The Janssen vaccine has the advantage of requiring only a single injection and can be easily transported and stored without special refrigeration requirements.